mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter1/rationale.md

 that results to slower speeds and vehicle queuing.
 Traffic congestion directly affects the city and its residents.
-Problems like high carbon dioxide emissions that lead to a more polluted air, accumulated penalties that commuters receive when they are late in their respective office that results to income deductions, Unproductive motorists idling, Emergency vehicles cannot respond immediately.
+Problems like high carbon dioxide emissions that lead to a more polluted air, accumulated penalties that commuters receive when they are late in their respective office that results to salary deductions, unproductive motorists idling, emergency vehicles cannot respond immediately.
 Those are just a few problems encountered during traffic congestion in any other city.
 This made the researchers choose this study and help the city authorities in knowing the traffic congestion problem in Tagbilaran City.